 Let’s look at the above list in more detail, just to make sure we’re all on the same page.
 There is nothing worse than planning this then spending money on it only to see nothing happen.
 The thing to remember is – no matter how hard you try it can be that you just need to wait.
 Being patient might be the way to go.

-Research Which Birds Are Living In Your Neighbourhood
+1. Know Which Birds Are Common In Your Neighbourhood

 Its not that tricky to work out which species of bird are living in your neighbourhood.
 They’ll be in gardens, on the roof tops and in the trees.
 Knowing who is around will help you decide on the type of food to put out and how.